utplanets/phy224_public/_episodes/06-libraries.md

 > >    the shortened name `m`.
 > > 3.
 Library call 2.
 Here `sin` and `pi` are referred to with the regular library
 > >    name `math`, so the regular `import ...` call suffices.
-> >
-> > __Note:__ although library call 4 works, importing all names from a module using a wildcard
-> > import is [not recommended][pep8-imports] as it makes it unclear which names from the module
-> > are used in the code.
-In general it is best to make your imports as specific as possible and to
-> > only import what your code uses.
-In library call 1, the `import` statement explicitly tells us
-> > that the `sin` function is imported from the `math` module, but library call 4 does not
-> > convey this information.
 > {: .solution}
 {: .challenge}